WBA Parliamentary reception highlights benefits of biogas to global diplomats

 The World Biogas Association (WBA), together with the UK Department for International Trade and the think-tank Policy Connect, hosted a reception last week in the UK’s House of Lords on the challenges and opportunities of climate change.
 The event was attended by diplomatic representatives from five continents alongside a number of WBA members and a range of high-profile speakers.

-Diplomats from 24 countries around the world attended the reception: Argentina, Belize, Brazil, Colombia, Cuba, Czech Republic, El Salvador, Finland, Germany, Greece, Hungary, Indonesia, Israel, Mali, Mauritius, Mexico, The Netherlands, Norway, Poland, Republic of Korea, Slovenia, Uruguay and Uzbekistan.
+Diplomats from 24 countries around the world attended the reception: Argentina, Belize, Brazil, Colombia, Cuba, Czech Republic, El Salvador, Fiji, Finland, Germany, Greece, Hungary, Indonesia, Israel, Mali, Mauritius, Mexico, The Netherlands, Norway, Poland, Republic of Korea, Slovenia, Uruguay and Uzbekistan.

 Speakers at the event were: